 Performed by Unkle

-Written by James Lavelle (PRS), Richard File (PRS), Christopher Allen Goss (as Chris Goss) (PRS)
+Written by James Lavelle (PRS), Richard File (PRS), and Christopher Allen Goss (as Chris Goss) (PRS)

 Published by Copyright Control/Baby Cole Music

 By Arrangement with Zync Music Inc.

 Contains a sample of the track Eruption, taken from the album Prisms